Acid Reflux and Gut Dysbiosis: Why Treating the Root Cause May Be the Missing Piece

 How do I know if SIBO or IMO is contributing to my reflux?

-The most reliable way is through hydrogen and methane breath testing, which measures gas produced by bacteria in the small intestine.
-Symptoms like bloating, belching, excessive gas, and reflux that does not improve with PPIs can be indicators worth exploring with a knowledgeable practitioner.
+The most reliable approach is hydrogen and methane breath testing, which measures gas produced by bacteria in the small intestine.
+Symptoms like bloating, belching, excessive gas, and reflux that does not improve with PPIs may suggest it is worth exploring with a healthcare provider who is familiar with gut dysbiosis.

 Why do PPIs work for some people but not others?

 Reflux has multiple potential causes.
-PPIs are effective when acid is the primary driver of symptoms.
-When bacterial overgrowth, non-acid reflux, or pressure-related mechanisms are involved, acid suppression addresses only part of the picture, which is why response rates vary so considerably.
+PPIs are effective when acid is the primary driver.
+When bacterial overgrowth, non-acid reflux, or pressure-related mechanisms are involved, acid suppression addresses only part of the picture, which is why response rates vary considerably.

 Is it safe to reduce or stop PPIs after treating dysbiosis?

 This should always be done gradually and with professional guidance.
-Tapering over four to eight weeks, supported by dietary and lifestyle changes, helps reduce the risk of rebound acid hypersecretion.
-Treating the root cause first creates better conditions for a successful and comfortable transition.
+Tapering over several weeks, supported by dietary and lifestyle changes, helps reduce the risk of rebound acid hypersecretion.
+Do not adjust or discontinue any medication without first speaking with your doctor.

 What role does diet play in SIBO-related reflux?

 Diet directly influences which microorganisms thrive in the gut.
-Reducing fermentable carbohydrates temporarily can lower bacterial gas production and abdominal pressure, while probiotic-rich and fiber-appropriate foods support microbial diversity and gut barrier integrity over time.
+Reducing fermentable carbohydrates temporarily can lower bacterial gas production and abdominal pressure, while fiber-appropriate foods and probiotics may support microbial diversity and gut barrier integrity over time.

 Join the FREE Online Reflux Summit